(Part 5 of 5. Part 1; Part 2; Part 3; Part 4)

 His first job, once he was eligible for his inheritance, was to invest in a grocery business.
 All men in Virginia between certain ages were required to be a part of a local militia—with light duties—and McLean rose to the rank of a major.

 She owned several estates, and in an early version of a pre-nuptial agreement (called a settlement then), put all her property in trust for her own use and benefit the day before they were married.
-Then, the couple moved to her estate named Yorkshire, more than a thousand acres, mansion, farmland and slaves on the plantation, very near the Bull Run River.

 It was a tremendous step up for McLean, even if he could not control his wife’s property, he could enjoy the income.

-For the next few years, McLean lived the life of a prosperous plantation owner.
+For the next few years, McLean lived the life of a flourishing plantation owner.
 He and his wife had two children at Yorkshire, entertained their friends and family members, held the usual balls and parties and, living where they did, and as they did with their income dependent on slave labor, were strong Confederate sympathizers.

 When the American Civil War began, in 1861, McLean ‘rented’ out Yorkshire to the Confederate Army—the outside barn became a hospital, and the mansion housed the surgeons and staff.